MCarlomagno/dvt/README.md

 ## [WIP] Distributed Validator Technology for Ethereum

-1. [WIP] Inception: DKG mechanism using FROST mechanism.
+1. [WIP] Inception: DKG using FROST mechanism.

 2. [TODO] A new message arrives and colaborators sign the message using shares.